andrewbantly/andrewbantly/README.md

 👋 Hi there, I’m Andrew.

-As a highly motivated software engineer with six years of media production experience, I bring a unique perspective to problem-solving, leveraging my skills in creative thinking, project management, and effective communication to develop innovative solutions that exceed expectations.
-I am eager to deliver high-quality work that makes a meaningful impact on the software development life cycle.

-Presently, I am actively seeking full-time opportunities as a full-stack software engineer.

 Having previously worked as a [media production professional](https://andrewbantly.me/), my passion for software engineering was ignited during my time at [Reliable Robotics](https://reliable.co/).
 Collaborating with a talented and diverse team of engineers, I was exposed to the complexities and challenges they faced.
 Witnessing their problem-solving prowess as they dissected intricate issues layer by layer, I became deeply inspired to transition my career in pursuit of similar challenges.

 I recently graduated from an immersive software bootcamp at General Assembly, and the experience has surpassed my expectations.
 I am immensely proud of the projects I have undertaken and encourage you to check them out for yourself.